-Hamsa Counselling aims to help you find your inner strength and for you to gain assurance, contentment and love, providing you with peace of mind and heart.
+Hamsa Counselling, offering secular and Islamic counselling to females, aims to help you find your inner strength and for you to gain assurance, contentment and love, providing you with peace of mind and heart.

-I am Salma Mousavi and I offer a confidential and non-judgmental space for you to feel safe in an environment filled with respect and empathy.
+I am Salma Mousavi, a Muslim counsellor offering a confidential and non-judgmental space for you to feel safe in an environment filled with respect and empathy.
 Help is available in 3 languages:

 English – Arabic – Persian.

 What is Counselling?